EnigmaCurry/d.rymcg.tech/homepage/README.md

 make config
 ```

-This will ask you to enter the domain name to use.
+This will ask you to enter the main domain name to use for homepage,
+as well as a secondary domain name to use for webhooks.

 It automatically saves your responses into the configuration file
 `.env_{INSTANCE}`.